‘We did it!!!!’: Hollywood actors reach deal with studios to end strike

 SAG-AFTRA President Fran Drescher, who made her name in the hit comedy The Nanny, took to social media to celebrate the outcome.

-“We did it!!!!” she wrote in Instagram, thanking members for persevering.
+“We did it!!!!” she wrote on Instagram, thanking members for persevering.
 “The Billion+ $ Deal!
 3X the last contract!
-New ground was broke(n) everywhere!”
+New ground was broke[n] everywhere!”

 Members of SAG-AFTRA walked off the job in mid-July asking for an increase in minimum salaries, a share of streaming service revenue and protection from being replaced by “digital replicas” generated by artificial intelligence (AI).